Threshold students develop a variety of workplace and independent living skills through coursework and field placements.

 Curriculum in this area aims to help you get and maintain paid employment so you can support yourself financially one day.

-We have 2 academic majors in Threshold.
-Early Childhood majors prepare to work as a teacher's aid in a daycare or nursery school.
-Business Services majors learn skills that are useful in a range of work places, including retail, food service, and hospitality.
+We have 2 career paths in Threshold.
+Early Childhood students prepare to work as a teacher's aid in a daycare or nursery school.
+Business Services students learn skills that are useful in a range of work places, including retail, food service, and hospitality.

 Starting in your first year, you'll be placed in internships to get hands-on job training and to practice what you're learning in class.
 Located in the heart of Cambridge, Massachusetts—just a few miles from Boston—our students can access public transportation and easily get to their internship sites.